chelceacalin/RentNow/README.md

 - Admins can create and edit utility links, directing users to internal pages or external sites.

 ### 15. Microservices
-- The app is split into 4 microservices: core ( most of the logic ), notification_service ( for sending emails to users), reports_service( for generating user reports ) and rag_module ( for chatbot and book recommendations )
+- The app is split into multiple microservices:
-- Then we have the front_end, and common module
+  - Core: Most of the logic of the application
+  - Notification_Service: Used for sending email notifications to users
+  - Reports_Service: Used for generating PDF reports for users
+  - Rag_Module: Used for chatbot and book recommendations
+  - Front_End: Front end of application
+- Utils:
+  - Api_Server - Eureka Server to which microservices connect
+  - Api_Gateway - Entrypoint of every request from front end and redirected to the proper microservice
+  - Common - Common code for multiple microservices

 ## Technologies